 Myth#1: Fixing Your Credit Score is a Snap

-The second myth I hear is that you can fix or increase your score overnight.
+The first myth I hear is that you can fix or increase your score overnight.

 That is a big fat lie.